-- Ensuring the executive headteacher and governing board are aware of their responsibilities and are capable of meeting these responsibilities regarding monitoring support and assessment.
-This includes making sure that each ECT receives a personalised induction programme, designated tutor support and a reduced timetable. - Ensuring procedures in place with regard to support, monitoring, assessment and guidance are fair and appropriate. - Maintaining full responsibility for their regulatory duties, and not delegating these. - Consulting with the headteacher on the nature and extent of the quality assurance procedures in the school. - Ensuring the executive headteacher has implemented a programme which is clearly based on the ECF. - Taking action to address areas that require further development and support, where an ECT is facing difficulties. - Ensuring induction tutors have the ability and time to carry out their role effectively. - Contacting a school when the school's responsibilities are not being fulfilled.
+- Ensuring the headteacher and governing board are aware of their responsibilities and are capable of meeting these responsibilities regarding monitoring support and assessment.
+This includes making sure that each ECT receives a personalised induction programme, designated tutor support and a reduced timetable. - Ensuring procedures in place with regard to support, monitoring, assessment and guidance are fair and appropriate. - [Updated] When working with partners to support or facilitate the delivery of their responsibilities: - Maintaining full responsibility for their regulatory duties, and not delegating these. - [New] Making direct decisions in every case concerning the suitability of posts and institutions, and taking appropriate action where the school is not complying with requirements or actions to support the progress of ECTs. - [New] Maintaining oversight and accountability for all activities undertaken by third parties, and ensuring services are conducted according to the agreed operating policies and processes of the appropriate body and the DfE's statutory induction guidance. - Consulting with the headteacher on the nature and extent of the quality assurance procedures in the school.

-- Ensuring that the headteacher has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - Ensuring records and assessment reports of ECTs are maintained. - Ensuring an agreement is reached with the executive headteacher and the ECT to determine where a reduced induction period may be appropriate. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the 'Teachers' Standards'. - Ensuring they provide the Teaching Regulation Agency (TRA) with information about ECTs who have started, completed, or left partway through an induction period, or require an extension, as well as details of the type of induction the ECT is undertaking. - Ensuring they respond to requests from schools and colleges for support and guidance with regard to the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors. - Providing the executive headteacher with information on the types of induction available - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.
+- Ensuring the headteacher has implemented a programme which is clearly based on the ECF. - Taking action to address areas that require further development and support, where an ECT is facing difficulties. - Ensuring induction tutors have the ability and time to carry out their role effectively. - Contacting a school when the school's responsibilities are not being fulfilled. - Ensuring that the headteacher has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - Ensuring records and assessment reports of ECTs are maintained. - [New] Where an ECT has completed part of their induction at another school, ensuring the headteacher has obtained, or been provided with, interim assessments and any formal assessment and progress reviews from the ECT's previous school. - [New] Ensuring the school submits progress reviews and assessment reports, including any interim assessments, on time. - Ensuring an agreement is reached with the headteacher and the ECT to determine where a reduced induction period may be appropriate, including in relation to part-time ECTs. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the 'Teachers' Standards'. - Ensuring they provide the Teaching Regulation Agency (TRA) with information about ECTs who have started, completed, or left partway through an induction period, or require an extension, as well as details of the type of induction the ECT is undertaking. - Ensuring they respond to requests from schools and colleges for support and guidance with regard to the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors. - Providing the headteacher with information on the types of induction available. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents. - [New] Retaining all relevant documentation, evidence and forms for six years.

-The governing board is responsible for:
+The governing board will be responsible for:

-- Ensuring staff and the school are compliant with this policy and all relevant guidance. - Ensuring the school has the capacity to support the ECT. - Ensuring the executive headteacher is fulfilling their responsibilities. - Investigating concerns raised by an ECT as part of the school's Grievance Policy. - Asking for advice from the appropriate body on the school's induction procedures and the responsibilities of staff involved in the process. - Requesting general reports from the induction tutors on the progress of an ECT.
+- Ensuring staff and the school are compliant with this policy and all relevant guidance. - Ensuring the school has the capacity to support the ECT. - Ensuring the headteacher is fulfilling their responsibilities. - Investigating concerns raised by an ECT as part of the school's Grievance Policy. - Asking for advice from the appropriate body on the school's induction procedures and the responsibilities of staff involved in the process. - Requesting general reports from the induction tutors on the progress of an ECT.